 The White House projects that the bill will boost gross domestic product (GDP) by up to 5.2% in the short term and increase wages significantly.
 However, independent analysts are skeptical, projecting a more modest GDP increase and warning that long-term benefits may not materialize.

-Will the Trump Tax Brackets Pass?
+How the Trump Tax Brackets Passed

 When asked by CNN how many Republican senators share his concerns about the bill’s impact on the national debt, Sen. Ron Johnson (R-Wisconsin) said: “I think we have enough to stop the process until the president gets serious about spending reduction and reducing the deficit.”

-Meanwhile, other Republicans have expressed apprehension about the bill’s cuts to Medicaid, including Sens.
+Meanwhile, other Republicans expressed apprehension about the bill’s cuts to Medicaid, including Sens.
 Susan Collins (R-Maine) and Josh Hawley (R-Missouri).

 “I am looking very carefully at the Medicaid provision, and in particular, I’ve been very concerned about the impact on children, on people with disabilities, on seniors who are eligible for both Medicare and Medicaid, and for low-income families,” Collins told WMTW in Maine.
-“The House bill tries to thread the needle.
-I’m not certain that they succeeded, but I’m still looking at the specifics.”

 “Republicans need to open their eyes: Our voters support social insurance programs.
 More than that, our voters depend on those programs,” Hawley wrote in a May 12 op-ed in the New York Times.